 Built in 1914 by Ketler-Elliot Erection Company of Chicago, the Chicago Avenue Bridge was one of the oldest pony truss bascule bridges in Chicago.
 Connecting River North and River West, the steel bridge was, after 104 years, demolished in 2018 and replaced, in 2019, by a temporary bridge.
-A new, permanent immovable concrete bridge is expected to open over the Chicago River in this location in 2021.
+Since this portion of the river is now used mostly for recreational purposes, a new, permanent immovable concrete bridge is expected to open over the Chicago River in this location in 2021.

-The basic design of any bascule bridge is similar to a medieval castle drawbridge—a leaf or span that rises and descends so to permit traffic upon it—and, in the case of the Chicago Avenue Bridge, traffic also below it on the navigable—and today mainly recreational—Chicago River.
+The basic design of any bascule bridge is similar to a medieval castle drawbridge.
+A leaf or span rises and descends that permits traffic upon it and— for the Chicago Avenue Bridge— also traffic below it on the Chicago River.

-There are more than 50 movable bridges in Chicago.
-Single-leaf (truss) bascule bridges were constructed where the river was not very wide and often used for train traffic (Chicago is the railroad capital of the U.S.) where a single bridge deck goes up and down between abutments.
+Chicago boasts more than 50 movable bridges.
+Single-leaf (truss) bascule bridges were constructed where the river was not very wide and a single bridge deck goes up and down between abutments.
+This was often used for train traffic which was convenient since Chicago was and still remains the railroad capital of the United States.

 Bascule bridges are the most commonly found moveable bridges in the world because they operate quickly and efficiently.
 The Chicago Avenue Bridge was operated from a companion pitched-roof bridge house with rounded corners and rows of windows clad in decorative (today oxidized green) copper.
-The bridge house portion of the structure was not demolished in 2018.
+The foundational portions of the bridge house were constructed of concrete.
+Upper portions were made of wood with roofing of vitrified tile.
+So far, the bridge house portion of the structure has not been demolished.

 Solzman, David M., The Chicago River: An Illustrated History and Guide to the River and Its Waterways, Wild Onion Books, Chicago, 1998.